 How To Get a Lawyer Retainer Fee Refund in a Few Easy Steps

 A retainer fee is a prepaid fee used as a guarantee of commitment from professionals, such as lawyers, attorneys, consultants, advisors, and freelancers.
-It is most familiar in the context of legal services because you pay it when hiring a lawyer and signing a legally binding contract with them.
+It is most familiar in the context of services because you pay it when hiring a lawyer and signing a legally binding contract with them.

 The retainer fee doesn’t guarantee a successful outcome.
 If you are displeased with your provider’s services, you can request a refund for the retainer fee in no time at all with DoNotPay.